You can change lives by making a tax-deductible donation.

 With a relatively modest investment you will help young people receive an education and reach their full potential.

-To raise funds to employ two full time Educational Specialists to establish The Burdekin Association Learning Space to go the extra mile.
+To raise funds to employ two full time Educational Specialists for the Burdekin Association Learning Space to go the extra mile.

-The total cost of employing our current Education Specialist based in the Northern Sydney region plus one other to join our office in the Inner West in full time roles is: $160,000*
+The total cost of employing our Education Specialists based in the Northern Sydney region and the Inner West in full time roles is: $180,000*

 The cost to re-engage one young person in education is $7,000.
 Funds raised will pay for the support of at least 24 young people.
 This is based on 31 hours a week, this amounts to $50 per hour cost.

 For more information about the campaign: "Educational Inclusion Pays Off" and why your help is needed click below: